STAYCITY FOUNDER WINS TOP INDUSTRY AWARDPublish date: Fri 15 Mar, 2019

 “This industry award means a huge amount to me personally,” commented Tom.
 “It’s also a huge acknowledgement of how far we have come as a company and as a team and the impact our two brands have made and continue to make.
 A heartfelt thank you to everyone who voted for me to win this award.”

-In the same awards the company was shortlisted in the ‘Best Property’ category for its Wilde Aparthotels by Staycity, London, The Strand, and for ‘Best Operator (201+ unit)’, a category the company won in 2018.
+In the same awards the company was shortlisted in the ‘Best Property’ category for its Wilde Aparthotels by Staycity, London, Covent Garden, and for ‘Best Operator (201+ unit)’, a category the company won in 2018.